-Cloud technology has seen tremendous growth over the last few years.
-Most UK companies now use it in some form or other, especially to handle and store vital data.
+Cloud technology has seen tremendous growth over the last ten years.
+Most private and public sector organisations in the UK now use it in some form or another, especially to handle and store vital data.
 But many are still unclear about what cloud technology actually is, what it has to offer and how secure it is.
 And they’re not helped by a few stubborn myths and misconceptions that refuse to go away!

 Myth 1: I don’t know what the cloud is!

 Cloud technology is simply remote access computing with all the required hardware and software stored in a remote location.
 That’s internet-based software applications to you and me.
 So if you use email, online banking or social media, you’re already using the cloud.

 Myth 2: The cloud isn’t secure.

 Truth: Security in the cloud is likely to be tighter than your existing system.